DilyOng/DilyOng.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a final-year PhD student at the University of Cambridge and a cosmologist specialising in the development of machine-learning-enhanced Bayesian inference tools to understand the structure, evolution, and composition of the universe.
+I am a <a href='https://www.kicc.cam.ac.uk/staff/dily-ong'>final-year PhD student at the University of Cambridge</a> and a cosmologist specialising in the development of machine-learning-enhanced Bayesian inference tools to understand the structure, evolution, and composition of the universe.

 I am the author of [unimpeded](https://github.com/handley-lab/unimpeded), a Python package that transforms months of supercomputer calculations into seconds on the laptops of cosmologists and astrophysicists, democratising access to expensive nested sampling chains, enabling cosmological model comparison and observational dataset analysis for researchers worldwide.